-Notification under RIDDOR will only be carried out by the Deputy Director or other nominated person.
+Notification under RIDDOR will only be carried out by the Principal or other nominated person; the Principal will also inform the Dukes Compliance Director.

-3.2.10 Dealing with Casualties
+3.2.11 Dealing with Casualties

 Do not move a casualty who cannot move themselves unless the casualty is in imminent danger.
-The senior staff member must ensure that the casualty is dealt with as required by a qualified First-aider until medical help arrives or they are taken to hospital.
+The senior staff member must ensure that the casualty is dealt with as required by a qualified First Aider until medical help arrives or they are taken to hospital.

-3.2.11 Emergency Services
+3.2.12 Emergency Services

 Ensure that the emergency services are contacted immediately in the case of serious injury.
-Where applicable, the Deputy Directors will ensure that the Board of Directors are advised of the circumstance of the incident.
+Where applicable, the Principals will ensure that the Board of Governors are advised of the circumstance of the incident.

-3.2.12 Accident Area
+3.2.13 Accident Area

 The accident area should be cordoned off and not disturbed any more than necessary (to facilitate safe removal of injured persons) until the accident investigators, i.e. the HSE, Police or our Safety Consultants, have carried out a full investigation.
-Do not clear away any evidence until given the all clear by the Deputy Director or Principal.
+Do not clear away any evidence until given the 'all clear' by the Principal.